oovaa/bro/docs/ARCHITECTURE.md

 1. User runs `bro` (interactive) or `bro "question" [-s]` (non-interactive)
 2. CLI parses input and invokes the appropriate handler
-3. Input is sent to the AI chain (Langchain + Groq/DeepSeek)
+3. Input is sent to the agent (LangChain + Groq)
-4. Streaming response is processed and displayed in the terminal
+4. The response is streamed to the terminal
 5. Session history is updated for context

 ## Extensibility

-- Add new models or chains in `chains.js`
+- Swap models by adjusting configuration in `llm.js`
 - Extend CLI flags and options in `bro`
 - Customize prompts and output formatting

 ## Directory Structure

-- `bro/` - Main CLI script
+- `bro` - Main CLI entrypoint
 - `io.js` - CLI I/O and output processing
+- `llm.js` - LLM configuration
-- `chains.js` - AI chain and prompt logic
+- `agent.js` - Agent wiring, tools, and streaming
 - `nonInteractive.js` - Non-interactive CLI handler
 - `install`, `uninstall`, `update` - Shell scripts for setup and maintenance
 - `docs/` - Documentation